cccbr/belfryprojects/content/docs/090-project-finance/index.md

 The final payments on a contract should only be made after it is certain that all aspects of the contract are fully complete.
 A proportion of the contract value may be retained for a defined period after completion of the project for “snagging” (referred to in the USA as “completing the punch list”).
 This enables routine use of the bells for a period after which the bell hangers revisit the installation and make any minor adjustments necessary.

 {{< hint info >}}
 Steve Coleman has contributed a series of helpful articles entitled *Ringing and Money* to *The Ringing World*.
-A list of the references is included [below](#ringing-and-money].
+A list of the references is included [below](#ringing-and-money).
 {{< /hint >}}

 ## Schemes Offering Tax Benefits